shopware/shopware/adr/2023-04-11-new-language-inheritance-mechanism-for-opensearch.md

 ## Consequences

-- From the next major version, old language based indexes will not be used any longer thus could be removed on es cluster
+- Old language based indexes will not be used any longer thus could be removed on es cluster
-- When the feature is activated, the shop must reindex using command `bin/console es:index` in the next update
+- The shop must reindex using command `bin/console es:index` in the next update